isomerpages/nparks-juronglake/_happenings/Arts@JLG/Arts@JLG: heART.md

 <summary>Project Blue Wave by PAssionWaVe@JLG</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Date and Time: 13 and 14 June, 9am to 6pm</p>
+<p></p>
+<p>Dive into the blue!
+Project Blue Wave is all about fostering a love and
+respect for our waters and marine environment.
+Come explore, learn, and find out how each one of us can play a part in keeping our seas clean and thriving.
+Whether you're new to the cause or already passionate about ocean conservation, we'd love to have you on board.</p>
 </div>
 </details>
 <details class="isomer-details">
 <summary>MOLLY Mobile Library by National Library Board</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Date and Time: 13 and 14 June, 10am to 4pm</p>
+<p></p>
+<p>Step right in and discover a world of stories on wheels!
+The Molly Mobile
+Library brings books, knowledge, and the joy of reading directly to you.
+Browse our collection, borrow a title that catches your eye, and let your next great adventure begin — one page at a time.</p>
 </div>
 </details>
 </div>